nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

-### 2.1 Adding a task: `add`
+### 3.1 Adding a task: `add`

-:man_technologist: Congratulations on reaching this part of the user guide.
+:man_technologist: **Congratulations on reaching this part of the user guide.
 You should have Clock-Work started and running at this point.
-You are now ready to add your first task! :tada:
+You are now ready to add your first task!** :tada:

 Adds a task to the task book.
-There are 3 types of tasks. `<span style="color:#4285F4">simpleTask</span>`, `Deadline` and `Event`.
+There are 3 types of tasks. `simpleTask`, `Deadline` and `Event`.
 For `Deadline` and `Event` `LongDate` field(s) are required.

 `LongDate` should be in the format `YYYY-MM-DD HHMM`. ([What is a valid LongDate?](#q2-what-is-a-valid-Longdate))